openfoodfacts/search-a-licious/frontend/README.md

 While coding, you might want to run: `make tsc_watch` to have your code compile every time you save a `.ts` file.

+We generate a [custom-elements.json manifest](https://github.com/webcomponents/custom-elements-manifest) using [custom elements manifest analyzer](https://custom-elements-manifest.open-wc.org/analyzer).
+Please use supported [JSDoc markers](https://custom-elements-manifest.open-wc.org/analyzer/getting-started/#supported-jsdoc) in your code to document components.

+The components documentation is rendered in `web-components.html`, using the [api-viewer component](https://api-viewer.open-wc.org/)

 ## Tests

 `make test_front` run js tests.